Getting a firm understanding of frequencies when you’re beginning your music production journey is very important.

 – a boost of this frequency will add fullness to vocals.

-– This is the frequency area that has to be cut in order to decrease mudiness of a mix.
+– This is the frequency area that has to be cut in order to decrease muddiness of a mix.
+(Learn more about muddy frequencies)

 – A boost of this frequency area will add clarity to basslines.